-Minnie Vans are a new private vehicle service at Walt Disney World, operated in the same manner as Uber or Lyft, except operated by Cast Members in cute vehicles reminiscent of Minnie Mouse.
-In this post, we’ll share our experiences using the Minnie Vans, whether we recommend them, and tips for making the most of Minnie Vans.
+Minnie Vans are a private vehicle service at Walt Disney World, operated similarly to Uber or Lyft, but operated by Cast Members in Minnie Mouse-inspired cars.
+This post reviews our experiences using the transportation, how it compares to alternatives, and tips & info for best using Minnie Vans.
+(Updated March 24, 2022.)

-I have to admit, when the Minnie Vans were first announced, and their initial price was released, I didn’t have much interest.
-At $20 per ride, Minnie Vans cost approximately double the price of an average Lyft or Uber ride.
-After using the Minnie Vans on a recent trip to Walt Disney World, I have to say, my mind has changed…
+When the Minnie Vans were first announced, and their initial price was released, we didn’t have much interest.
+The service was–and is–significantly more expensive than Uber or Lyft, so I thought “what’s the point?”
+After using the Minnie Vans on a recent trip to Walt Disney World, I have a more favorable opinion of the service, albeit one that has been tempered significantly by price increases…

 Even before using Minnie Vans myself, I knew Minnie Vans would be useful for those who still currently use taxis.
 As I’ve learned from reader comments to our Tips for Using Lyft & Uber at Walt Disney World post, there are many people who are distrustful of these ride-sharing services.
 There are a variety of reasons for this; some valid, others based on anecdotal fear-mongering (if you think taxis are safe, I have a documentary for you to watch).
 Regardless of the logic of the rationales, that’s how it is.